GSC23-HeadHome/HeadHome/README.md

 1. Dementia Patient

-The `Dementia Patients` can request for help from their `Caregiver` and begin the navigation back home by tapping on the red `Navigate Home` button on their home page.
+The `Dementia Patient` can request for help from their `Caregiver` and begin the navigation back home by tapping on the red `Navigate Home` button on their home page.
 The application will also begin navigation when the `Patient` leaves the configurable safezone radius around their home, or when they press the red button the companion wrist wearable device.

 This will display a route home on the Google Maps widget.
 This route will be updated as the patient goes along, rerouting when necessary.